DermaBioinfo/vienna-mel-cohort/README.md

 # vienna-mel-cohort

-A simple summary of the Vienna melanoma cohort
+A simple R shiny App summarizing the basic characteristics of the Vienna Melanoma cohort based on the published supplementary data.